johnnycardy/StackRedis.L1/README.md

 ### Project State

-It's early days... at the moment, most calls involving the `String` type are accelerated, but nothing else.
-Unimplemented calls are passed directly to Redis.
-In other words, dropping this library in will speed up StringGet but won't affect other parts of IDatabase.
+The `String` and `Hash` types are accelerated.
+Other types will follow eventually, but unimplemented calls are passed directly to Redis.
+In other words, dropping this library in will speed up `StringGet`, `HashGet` etc but won't affect other parts of IDatabase.

 ### Limitations

-There is currently a trade-off between performance and data integrity in a specific scenario.
-When two instances of this in-memory cache are connected to the same Redis database, and update the same key within a configurable timespan (currently 1s), then one of the servers will be left with an out-of-date value.

-This is remediated by one or more of the following methods:
- - Decide whether it's a risk: in your scenario, you may be doing frequent reads and infrequent writes.
-This is when the in-memory solution is most effective, and also renders the out-of-date value problem unlikely.
- - Key timeouts will expire the invalid value within a known time.
- - A subsequent update will overwrite the invalid key.
+If you use this library for one Redis client, you must use it for all clients of that database.
+This is because Redis keyspace notifications alone are not enough to accelerate the Hash type; custom messages are required.
+If you use this library to accelerate only one client, then that client risks holding on to stale data when other non-accelerated clients expire or delete keys.